Shorten (codec)

 Shorten (SHN) is a file format used for compressing audio data.
 It is a form of data compression of files and is used to losslessly compress CD-quality audio files (44.1 kHz 16-bit stereo PCM).
 Shorten is no longer developed and other lossless audio codecs such as FLAC, Monkey's Audio (APE), TTA, and WavPack (WV) have become more popular.
-However, Shorten is still in use by some people because there are legally traded concert recordings in circulation that are encoded as Shorten files.
+It is still in use to trade concert recordings that are already encoded as Shorten files.
 Shorten files use the .shn file extension.

 Handling Shorten files

-Since few players or media writers attempt to decompress Shorten files, a standalone decompression program is usually required to convert to a different file format that those applications can handle.
-Some Rockbox applications can play Shorten files without decompression, and third-party Shorten plug-ins exist for Nero Burning ROM, Foobar2000, and Winamp.
-All libavcodec based players and converters support the Shorten codec.

-Converting on Linux

-Current versions of ffmpeg or avconv support the shorten format.
-To convert all .shn files in the current directory to FLAC on Linux: